d-matrix-ai/dmx-compressor/README.md

 Given a customer workload training/evaluation Python script, use the high-level API through two steps.

-1. Import extended PyTorch that is Corsair-aware.
+1. Import extended PyTorch that is Dmx-aware.
 This is done by adding

     ```python
-    corsair.aware()
+    dmx.aware()
     ```

     to the script.
-This will augment `torch.nn` with Corsair-specific features, while retaining all PyTorch functionalities, _i.e._
+This will augment `torch.nn` with Dmx-specific features, while retaining all PyTorch functionalities, _i.e._

     - all valid PyTorch model definitions remain valid and
     - all PyTorch models remain functionally equivalent, in both forward and backward passes, to those in native PyTorch.

-2. Wrap a DNN in a `corsair.Model` container, _e.g._
+2. Wrap a DNN in a `dmx.Model` container, _e.g._

     ```python
-    model = corsair.Model(Net())
+    model = dmx.Model(Net())
     ```

-3. Define all Corsair-specific configurations in a `.yaml` file and transform a PyTorch `model` object by
+3. Define all Dmx-specific configurations in a `.yaml` file and transform a PyTorch `model` object by

     ```python
-    model.transform("corsair_config.yaml")
+    model.transform("configs/dmx_example_config_lenet5.yaml")
     ```

-    [This](configs/corsair_mnist_lenet.yaml) is an example Corsair configuration file.
+    [This](configs/dmx_example_config_lenet5.yaml) is an example Dmx configuration file.

 The following code blocks show a simplest example usage.